 Preparation of the consolidated financial statements requires management to make judgments in applying the Company's accounting policies.
-Judgments that have the most significant effect on the amounts recognized in these consolidated financial statements relate to functional currency; income taxes; provisions and reclamation and closure cost obligations.
+Judgments that have the most significant effect on the amounts recognized in these consolidated financial statements relate to functional currency; income taxes, provisions, highly inflationary economy, title to mineral property interests and reclamation and closure cost obligations.
 These judgments have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.